naoey/video-streaming-poc/README.md

 - `VAP_STATIC_SERVER_HOST`: The host address of the web server serving the outputted video stream files publicly.
 Is prepended to `publicUri` fields of
 [`StreamInfo`](./Streams/StreamInfo.cs)s so that clients can access the playlists.

-The following variables are optional and will use defaut values if omitted:
-- `VAP_STREAM_SEGMENT_DURATION = 10`: The value passed through to ffmpeg as the HLS segment duration.
-The number of new images required to build a stream segment will be this value multiplied by the stream's `fps` value.

 These values can be set either in the current shell or in the [launchSettings.json](Properties/launchSettings.json) file under the `video_streaming_service` key.

 ### Setup